sharadhirao/Survey-app-using-Laravel/README.md

 # laravel-sample

-this contains the sample laravel rest controllers
+this contains the sample laravel rest controllers. and also the sample questionaire project using laravel.